SAMANGO MONKEY PROJECT SUMMARY (project currently closed)

-The Samango monkey is under threat in Malawi primarily due to habitat loss.
-Their genetics, ecology and distribution are currently unknown, limiting conservation management.
-This is the first Samango project in Malawi, and it assesses the occupancy and density of Samango monkeys (Cercopithecus spp.) using molecular and ecological methods to assess the genetic impacts of habitat fragmentation and degradation on the species.
-Results will be used to inform conservation management for this species group and more broadly to advance our understanding of the genetic consequences of human-induced environmental change.
+This is the first Samango project in Malawi.
+It assesses the occupancy and density of Samango monkeys using molecular and ecological methods to identify the genetic impacts of habitat fragmentation and degradation on the species.
+Results will be used to inform conservation management for this species group and, more broadly, to advance our understanding of the genetic consequences of human-induced environmental change.

-This project accepts MSc, MRes and PhD students.
+This project accepts MSc, MRes and PhD students, as well as volunteers with no specific qualifications.
 Work includes:

 - Population census surveys (walked transects)